lightstep/cloud-native-observability/08 - telemetry-roi.md

 ## Costs Go Up, ROI Goes Down -- You Can Explain That

-You only have to look at financials from major monitoring vendors to see that the people selling shovels are doing pretty well indeed.
+You only have to look at financial data from major monitoring vendors to see that the people selling shovels are doing pretty well indeed.
 Organizations pay more than ever to collect even greater amounts of telemetry data each year.
 If this cost was linked to a linear scaling function -- as in, you pay more because you